The men of Bidford-on-avon Parish

 Lieutenant.
 Duke of Cambridges own (Middx reg "The Die Hards")

 6th Battalion Attached to "C" company 3rd Battalion 85th Brigade 28th Div.
 Died of wounds 9t May 1915 Aged 21.
 Born 8th Jan 1894. educated Merchant Taylors School and New college Oxford.
 His family was informed that he was seen by a member of his regiment having been struck by enemy shellfire, which blew his hand off.
 However his body could not be located.
-Commemorated on the Menin gate memorial at Ypre and on a bronze tablet in the parish Church.
+Son of Sir D'Arcy Power, K.B.E., F.R.C.S.(Eng.), and Lady Power, of 10A, Chandos St., Cavendish Square, London, W. President of the Oxford University Fencing Club; Commoner of New College, Oxford.
+Commemorated on the Menin gate memorial at Ypre and on a bronze tablet in Bidford parish Church.

 Menin Gate Memorial.